ssarkisy/Delta-Theory/delta-theory/20-informational-layer/20.1-semantic-interfaces/20.1.0-templates/glossary.template.md

 - **<Test Type 3>:** <description of test approach>
 - **<Test Type 4>:** <description of test approach>

-*Note: This section consolidates what were previously separate Invariants/Thresholds, SVA Coupling, and Failure Modes sections to eliminate redundancy.*
+*Note: This section consolidates what were previously separate Invariants/Thresholds, VSA Coupling, and Failure Modes sections to eliminate redundancy.*

 ---